beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Hathora Demo.md

 1. Set your `Multiplayer Options -> NetMode` to `Play as Standalone` and open the `Hathora Demo` map.
 	1. If you can't find it, turn on `Cotent Browser -> Settings -> Show Plugin Content` and look inside the `BEAMPROJ_HathoraDemo` content folder.
 2. Run PIE.
-3. The first time you are running, type in your email/password and hit register.
+3. The first time you are running, type in an email/password and hit register.
-	1. In subsequent runs, hit Login instead.
+	1. In subsequent runs OR if you use the same email/password as your Beamable account, hit Login instead.
 4. After you're signed in, hit the `Training` button and observe the logs.
 If you look at Hathora's Portal, you'll be able to see the server spinning up for you to play in.
 If you look at the your Microservice logs (`Operate -> Microservice -> HathoraDemo -> Logs`), you'll be able to see its communication with Hathora.
 5. After a while, you'll be placed into a match by yourself.
 6. Move around a while and then simply PIE.

+!!! warning "Cold Starts"
+	The first run of the application might time out due.
+If that happens, simply wait until you see a log line that says "DeleteTicket" show up and

 To test this out with two players (this is max players for this sample):